Probable-Futures/docs/probable-futures-data.md

 - Maps of precipitation use median
 - Maps of dryness vary: the two maps of drought use average and the map of wildfire and water balance use median
 - The climate zones map uses average

-#### How we get it
-Probable Futures has a climate science partner called [Woodwell Climate Research Center](https://www.woodwellclimate.org/).
-Researchers at Woodwell download the data on servers hosted by the institutions mentioned above and create maps which they share with Probable Futures.

-#### How we bring it online
-The maps created by Woodwell are in a format commonly used for climate data called NetCDF.
-Because NetCDF files are not web-ready, we built a parser to read these files, process and format the data inside, and feed the datasets into our database.
-After that we create GeoJSON files which we use to create tilesets and styles using the Mapbox tiling service.

 ## Examples of applications of the data